TeamAOF/Requests/README.md

 ### Requests & Ideas
 - **Food Hunger Scaling**: give less hunger from all existing foods, lower the speed you lose hunger, and increase the difficulty of getting standard food.
 This allows for higher tiered foods with actual value.
 - **Storage System Mod**: any sort of mod that adds in an AE2 style storage system.
+- **Generic Structures Mod**: adds an assortment of new structures and small dungeons to the world.
+- **Early Storage Solutions**: an AE2 inspired mod which pulls inventory space and items from nearby chests.
+- **RPG Enchantments**: a large collection of fantasy themed enchants.
+- **Simple Dungeons**: large procedurally generated dungeons, similar to Doomlike or Rougelike Dungeons
+- **Custom Portals**: place custom portal blocks and specify their location and destination.
+Uses enderpearls as fuel.
+- **Questing Advancements**: adds questing functionality to the advancements screen.
+Rewards, more requirements, and better challenges!
+- **Themed Caves**: biome caves with multiple different themes.
+- **Loot Bags**: any sort of loot bag mechanic which is obtained through quests and mob kills.

 ### Completed Ideas